TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 **Lambda Authorizer - API Gateway Authorization:**
 IAM authorization is implemented for the $connect method using Lambda Authorizer in API Gateway, ensuring secure and controlled access.

-**Fine-grained Access Control:** Have granted the least privilege access to resources.
+--> We've pruned down IAM policies for the service role **Fine-grained Access Control:** Have granted the least privilege access to resources.
 Lambda functions and DynamoDB tables are secured with fine-grained permissions, ensuring data integrity and confidentiality.

 </br>